baronalexis/php-calendar-pdf-generator/README.md

 # php-calendar-pdf-generator
-Tool based on FPDF to create a weekly calendar pdf server side.
+Tool based on FPDF to create a weekly calendar pdf with events server side.